Roaring Twenties: Changing role of women

 Legislation passed at the beginning of the 20th century mandated a minimum wage and forced many factories to shorten their workdays.
 This shifted the focus in the 1920s to job performance to meet demand.
 Factories encouraged workers to produce more quickly and efficiently with speedups and bonus systems, increasing the pressure on factory workers.
 Despite the strain on women in the factories, the booming economy of the 1920s meant more opportunities even for the lower classes.
 Many young girls from working-class backgrounds did not need to help support their families as prior generations did and were often encouraged to seek work or receive vocational training which would result in social mobility.

 The achievement of suffrage led to feminists refocusing their efforts towards other goals.
-Groups such as the National Women's Party continued the political fight, proposing the Equal Rights Amendment in 1923 and working to remove laws that used sex to discriminate against women, but many women shifted their focus from politics to challenge traditional definitions of womanhood.
+Groups such as the National Woman's Party continued the political fight, proposing the Equal Rights Amendment in 1923 and working to remove laws that used sex to discriminate against women, but many women shifted their focus from politics to challenge traditional definitions of womanhood.

 Young women, especially, began staking claim to their own bodies and took part in a sexual liberation of their generation.
-Many of the ideas that fueled this change in sexual thought were already floating around New York intellectual circles prior to World War I, with the writings of Sigmund Freud, Havelock Ellis and Ellen Key.
+Many of the ideas that fueled this change in sexual thought were already floating around New York intellectual circles prior to World War I, with the writings of Sigmund Freud, Havelock Ellis, and Ellen Key.
 There, thinkers claimed that sex was not only central to the human experience, but also that women were sexual beings with human impulses and desires, and restraining these impulses was self-destructive.
 By the 1920s, these ideas had permeated the mainstream.

 In the 1920s, the co-ed emerged, as women began attending large state colleges and universities.
 Women entered into the mainstream middle class experience but took on a gendered role within society.
 Women typically took classes such as home economics, "Husband and Wife", "Motherhood" and "The Family as an Economic Unit".
 In an increasingly conservative postwar era, a young woman commonly would attend college with the intention of finding a suitable husband.
 Fueled by ideas of sexual liberation, dating underwent major changes on college campuses.
 With the advent of the automobile, courtship occurred in a much more private setting.
 "Petting", sexual relations without intercourse, became the social norm for a portion of college students.

 Despite women's increased knowledge of pleasure and sex, the decade of unfettered capitalism that was the 1920s gave birth to the "feminine mystique".
 With this formulation, all women wanted to marry, all good women stayed at home with their children, cooking and cleaning, and the best women did the aforementioned and in addition, exercised their purchasing power freely and as frequently as possible to better their families and their homes.